-NATURPHARMA REFALGIN for gastroesophageal reflux x 20 tabl
+NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

-Refalgin / Refalgin tablets are indicated for the treatment of gastroesophageal reflux and its associated symptoms, including:
+Refalgin tablets are indicated for the treatment of gastroesophageal reflux and associated symptoms, including:

 - Acid regurgitation

-- Indigestion associated with regurgitation of stomach contents
+- Indigestion associated with reflux of gastric contents

 - Nasopharyngeal inflammations